alessandroragano/measuring_mood_with_music/README.md

 ## Usage
 You can choose which action you want to execute:
-1. Compute audio features (training set and test set)
+1. Compute audio features (training set and prediction set)
 2. Model tuning (find the best model hyperparameters)
 3. Model training (train support vector regression)
-4. Valence prediction (predict valence scores on the test set)
+4. Valence prediction (predict valence scores on the prediction set)
 5. Prepare data for regression
 6. Run regression analysis (STATA)